programminghistorian/jekyll/lessons/extracting-keywords.md

 When all of the matching keywords have been added to 'matchString', the program prints it out to the command output before moving on to the next text.

 If you save your work and run the program, you should now have code that achieves all of the steps from the algorithm and outputs the results to your command output.
-You can copy and paste that output directly into your spreadsheet next to the first entry.
-Check that the matches lined up properly.
-Your last entry of your spreadsheet should correspond to the correctly extracted keywords.
-In this case, the last entry should be blank, but the second last one should read 'dorset'.

-{% include figure.html src="../images/extracting-keywords-4.png" caption="The output pasted back into the CSV file" %}

 The finished code should look like this: